lla4u/Dude-Influx-Grafana/README.md

 > ( I use the same usb key that for the plates and map updates ...)
 > 1. Fire up your HDX
 > 2. Press button 7 & 8 Simultaneously for few seconds to startup the dynon setup screen
-> 3. Navigate to ...
+> 3. Navigate to SYSTEM SOFTWARE -> EXPORT USER DATA LOGS
+> 4. (Otional) Define label
+> 5. Export pressing button 8

 > [!IMPORTANT]
-> Datalog storage is limited due to Dynon automatic file rewrite.
-So collect every 8 flight hours or so.
+> Dynon datalog storage is limited and file is rewrited.
+So collect around every 8 hours flight or so not to loose information.

 ## Importing datalog into InfluxDB
 > 1. copy the usb key csv file(s) (USER_DATA_LOG.csv) into your datalogs directory